MusicCorner/MusicCorner/README.md

 ___

 ### What is your main interest in development?
 *I'm keen on providing clear and high qualified solutions in my projects using all modern development principles like SOLID, YAGNI, DRY and KISS.
-Also i really like to have understang that my work helps people to rich their goals*
+Also i really love that my work helps people to rich their goals*

 ### How can we reach you?
 *fla19991510@gmail.com*